TodePond/TodePondDotCom/wikiblogarden/art/voice/finding/words/readme.md

 ## Words are code

-Words have power because they can *change* other people.
+Words have power because they can *change* people.
 They can do a lot.

 So words are a really crucial thing to get good at.